Tomas1337/NDI_FaceTrack/src/mkdocs/docs/docs.md

  Warning: You must pass the `name` parameter when launching. |
  Warning: By using this option, you are unable to use any of the following features: |

 - **Target X/Y COORD**: X and Y Position where the tracker will place the tracked person in reference to the frame.
-By default, the trcker will place the tracker person in the **CENTER** of the frame.
+By default, the trcker will place the tracker person in the CENTER of the frame.
+Default 0.1
 - **Speed Sensitivity (Gamma)**: Control how fast the camera reacts to movement.
+Default: 0.6
 - **Horizontal Threshold**: The horizontal threshold on how far the target body is from the set tracking position (see Target X Coord).
 If the percentage is above the threshold, horizontal camera tracking will start.
+Default: 0.1
 - **Vertical Threshold**: The vertical threshold on how far the target body is from the set tracking position (see Target Y Coord).
 If the distance is above the threshold, vertical camera tracking will start.
+- **Track Type**: Track_type will indicate the fallback sequence of detection. e.g. If Face is not detected, track the body.
+    Default: track_type=0; Face -> Body
+    track_type=1; Track Face Only
+    track_type=2; Track Body Only
+- **Track Autozoom**: *Experimental:* If the target has been lost for 5 seconds, the camera will zoom out to try and retrieve the object again.
+Default `True`

 - **Change sources**: Use the menu bar to select available NDI Sources
 - **WASD QE keys**: Typically, we use WASD-QE keys to move and zoom the camera.
 This is disabled.